Emergent Software

 PaaS: Platform as a Service

-Platform as a service (PaaS) is a cloud-based environment that allows developers to build, deploy, and manage applications without dealing with the underlying infrastructure.
-It offers a holistic framework that includes operating systems, development tools, server software, and much more.
+Platform as a Service (PaaS) is a cloud-based environment that allows developers to build, deploy, and manage applications without managing the underlying infrastructure.
+It provides a framework that may include operating systems, development tools, middleware, database services, hosting, and deployment capabilities.

 • Google App Engine